 We’re a small office on a big mission.
 At ASES, it’s all about the people who make it happen.
 Whether publishing Solar Today and Solar@Work or producing the National Solar Tour or National Solar Conference, these talented individuals cover the solar and renewable energy scene from coast to coast.

-Carly Rixham joined ASES as executive director in June, 2014.
+Carly Rixham is the Executive Director for American Solar Energy Society (ASES).
 She is a renewable energy professional with a diverse background in solar, biofuels, education and wastewater management.
 In June 2020 she helped lead ASES in organizing their recent virtual conference, SOLAR 20/20, which included over 100 speakers and 15 webinars.
 She is the Editor, Publisher, and Art Director for Solar Today magazine.
 She connects ASES’ various stakeholders such as Members, Chapters, and Divisions.
-She received her Masters in Ecology and Evolutionary Biology at University of Colorado at Boulder where she researched microalgae for the production of bio-diesel and bio-ethanol.
-While studying in Boulder, Rixham served as director of arts and sciences at CU Energy, where she was instrumental in recruiting student involvement for events such as the Energy Frontiers conference.
-She has also taught biology and ecology at the university and high school levels.
-She also was a microbiologist at BioVantage Resources, culturing algae for bio-remediation of nutrients in wastewater.
+She received her Masters in Ecology and Evolutionary Biology at University of Colorado at Boulder where she researched microalgae for the production of biofuel.
+While studying in Boulder, Rixham served as Director of Arts and Sciences at CU Energy, where she was instrumental in recruiting student involvement for events such as the Energy Frontiers conference.
+She has taught Biology and Ecology at the university and high school levels.
+Rixham also was a microbiologist at BioVantage Resources, culturing algae for bio-remediation of nutrients in wastewater.
 Prior to her renewable energy career, she worked in software development at Intuit.
 She is dedicated to connecting science and education with the greater solar community.

 Sarah Townes has worked in music and finance in Boulder, CO since 1998, and was delighted to join the ASES team in 2016 to promote solar energy and sustainability in our beautiful world.
 Sarah enjoys working with the dynamic staff, and managing the finances for such a positive organization brings great job satisfaction.
 ASES’s large membership base and non-profit status require full accountability and transparency in all its dealings financial and social, and it brings her pleasure to work in non-profit accounting in such a high integrity organization.
 Outside of ASES Sarah enjoys singing, teaching singing and performing, and her latest album is available for sale on iTunes.
 Favorite recreation includes hiking, relaxing by the fire at the St. Julien, and having fun with her family, both immediate and extended.
 She finds inspiration daily in her young son and his friends.